Reason (Melanie C album): Critical reception

 Reason received mixed reviews.
 AllMusic gave the album two and a half stars out of five, with Stephen Thomas Erlewine stating that "[the songs] are colourless and characterless, sounding as if their main goal is to get on pop radio."
 He called the album "a real disappointment after the very good, very promising Northern Star."
 Johnny Dee, writing for The Times, remarked that the songs on Reason "are often crushingly tedious (in spite of its title, the bombastic "Here It Comes Again" never even arrives); and dated (the sensual ballad "Soul Boy" is impardonably Lisa Stansfield-esque)."
 The Guardian gave Reason two out of five stars, with Alexis Petridis stating that the album "settles on a direction, sounds confident and efficient and wrings the last drops of originality out of Melanie C." Drowned in Sound described the album as "just bland in the extreme.
 Mel doesn't have the vocal range to pull what she’s trying to do."

 In a positive review, Alexis Kirke from MusicOMH called the album a "perfectly packaged piece of pop.
 Together with Melanie C's carefully tailored new image and press diplomacy, it gives her a truly sporting chance of escaping the gravitational pull of Planet Spice once and for all.
 The more mature nature of this album will attract a new tween crowd, and they – when combined with Mel’s previous fan-base – will provide Miss Chisholm with the foundation for a successful solo pop career for a few years to come."
 In his retrospective review for Albumism, Quentin Harrison wrote: "The overarching feel of her second LP began embracing a brighter, tighter sound than the looser, magnetic truculence of Northern Star.
 Facing down her own personal demons and the presence of a then-budding relationship had a hand in shaping Reason.
 The songwriting, excellent throughout, is the biggest indicator of Melanie C's refreshed mindset."
-In a 2007 interview with he Guardian, Chisholm stated that she thought that the songs on Reason "could have been stronger."
+In a 2009 interview with The Guardian, Chisholm stated that she thought that the songs on Reason "could have been stronger."